exag-community/.github/profile/README.md

 4. Launch the application and sign in using your church membership credentials.
 5. Explore the various features and functionalities available in the application.

-### Web Application
+### Web Application (Admin)
 1. Open your preferred web browser on your computer or mobile device.
 2. Visit the Exhibition Assemblies of God Church social media page on [exag-community.web.app](https://exag-community.web.app).
 3. Click on the "Login" button on the homepage.
 4. Enter your church membership credentials and click "Sign In."
-5. Navigate to the "Mobile and Web Application" section on the website.
-6. Click on the provided link to access the web application.
-7. Explore the various features and functionalities available in the application.
+5. Explore the various features and functionalities available in the application.

 ## Feedback and Support